sensiblearts/pow/guides/mnesia_cache_store_backend.md

 This guide will first describe installation and configuration of Pow to use the Mnesia cache store.
 Then, a few use cases are described, along with considerations relative to Pow User sessions, in increasing order of complexity:

-1. Simple loop to connect a pre-configured set of servers
+1. Use of the libcluster `Cluster.Strategy.Gossip` where all nodes broadcast UDP messages over the same port to find one another; hence, no need to specify host IPs or the erlang short names
-2. Use of the libcluster `Cluster.Strategy.Gossip` where all servers broadcast UDP messages over the same port to find one another; hence, no need to specify servers or the erlang short names
+2. Use of the libcluster `Cluster.Strategy.Epmd` strategy to connect a pre-configured set of server nodes that are specified (in the elixir code) by fully qualified hostnames (e.g., "mynode@127.0.0.1")
-3. Use of the libcluster `Cluster.Strategy.ErlangHosts` strategy to read the list of server IPs or hostnames from the `.hosts.erlang` file and connect then dynamically; then, the servers automatically discover the erlang short names
+3. Use of the libcluster `Cluster.Strategy.ErlangHosts` strategy to read the list of server IPs or hostnames from the `.hosts.erlang` file and connect then dynamically; then, the servers automatically discover the erlang short names for each host
-4. Use of the libcluster `Cluster.Strategy.Epmd` strategy to connect a pre-configured set of servers and erlang node short names
+4. _Instead of using libcluster_, iterate over an elixir list to connect a pre-configured set of servers

 ## Configuring Pow to use Mnesia: Compile-time Configuration